 There are 2 methods I use when sanding.

-5″ electric orbital sander: with 6″sand paper pads (preferrably with no vent holes in the paper to reduce “pig tailing” scratches from the velcro loops on your sander).
+5″ Electric orbital sander: with 6″sand paper pads (preferrably with no vent holes in the paper to reduce “pig tailing” scratches from the velcro loops on your sander).
 The 6″ paper pads also are easier to remove and are required when using high speed backing plates.

-High speed backing Plates: Are a soft edge plate designed to use with a 7″ variable speed polisher.
+High speed backing plates: Are a soft edge plate designed to use with a 7″ variable speed polisher.
 They are ideal on jobs that require lots of sanding with heavy grits.

-*High Speed Backing plate available in the online store.
+*High Speed Backing plate available in store.